Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

+\textbf{Behavior Cloning:} BC trains neural networks to map observations or a history of observations to control actions in the dataset.
+The policy parameters, denoted with $\theta$, are estimated using maximum likelihood estimation of the dataset actions:

+We implement two BC approaches in this work, a standard multi-layer neural network approach (BC-MLP) and a recurrent neural network approach (BC-RNN).
+These approaches are strong baselines for simulated driving agents. \cite{codevilla2019exploring, zhou2017recurrent, bhattacharyya2020modeling, kuefler2017imitating}.

-The IDM \cite{treiber2000congested} implements a control policy based on drivers' instantaneous observation of their own vehicle's speed $v$, relative speed to the lead vehicle $\Delta v$, and distance headway to the lead vehicle $d$, i.e., $\pi(a_t|o_{t}=\{v_t, \Delta v_t, d_t\})$.
-At each time step, the IDM computes a longitudinal acceleration to regulate the driver's vehicle towards a desired speed $\Tilde{v}$ and desired distance headway $\Tilde{d}$ using the following control rule:
+\textbf{Intelligent Driver Model:} The IDM \cite{treiber2000congested} accepts observations of vehicle speed $v$, relative speed to the lead vehicle $\Delta v$, and distance headway to the lead vehicle $d$ as inputs and outputs acceleration $a$ (the control action) using the following rule:

-where the desired distance headway is defined as:
+where $\Tilde{v}$ is a desired speed and $\Tilde{d}$ is the desired distance headway defined as:

-The IDM has the following parameters: $a_{max}$ the maximum acceleration rate which can be implemented by the driver, $d_0$ the minimum allowable distance headway, $\tau$ the desired headway time, and $b$ the maximum deceleration rate.
-While these parameters can be set manually by human designers, they usually depend on the road condition and vary with individual driver characteristics, e.g., the desired velocity and minimum distance headway.
-Thus, various methods have been proposed to calibrate model parameters from traffic data \cite{papathanasopoulou2015towards, treiber2013microscopic}.
+The IDM has the following parameters: $\Tilde{v}$ the desired speed, $a_{max}$ the maximum acceleration rate which can be implemented by the driver, $d_0$ the minimum allowable distance headway, $\tau$ the desired headway time, and $b$ the maximum deceleration rate.
+To capture heterogeneity in data, we specify an ``ensemble" of IDM models, i.e. a distribution over actions given observations.
+The ensemble model parameters, i.e. mean and variance of action given observations, are obtained by maximizing the likelihood of the ensemble model predictions to the dataset of observed actions subject to the mean action satisfying \eqref{eq:idm1}.

-A significant limitation of the IDM is that it cannot express certain types of behavior as a result of the control rule defined in (\ref{eq:idm1}) and (\ref{eq:idm2}).
-For example, it cannot express behavior due to uncertainty about the lead vehicle behavior and surrounding traffic and is limited to modeling behavior in non-conflict scenarios \cite{hamdar2008existing}.
-Incorporation of such behavior requires significant intervention from the model designers in adapting the control rule, e.g, modifying (\ref{eq:idm1}) and (\ref{eq:idm2}) to depend on additional inputs or ``memory" mechanisms \cite{kesting2009agents}.